PLAYWORKS for every kid.

 - An increase in students’ abilities to focus on class activities

 In addition, Stanford University and Mathematica Policy Research spent time on our playgrounds studying our program.
-In a randomized control trial, considered the gold standard for research, they found that schools with Playworks experienced less bullying and exclusionary behavior, an increased perception of safety, easier transitions to learning, better behavior and more attention in class than schools without the program.
+In 2013, they published a randomized control trial, considered the gold standard for research, that found that compared to other schools, schools with Playworks experienced less bullying and exclusionary behavior, an increased perception of safety, more physical activity, better behavior and more attention in class than schools without the program.

 We’ve gone from kind of dreading teaching the period right after recess to it being a very productive academic time.